posit-conf-2024/vetiver/README.md

 ## Overview

-These are the materials for a one-day workshop on [MLOps with vetiver](https://vetiver.rstudio.com/) on Monday, 18 Sept at [posit::conf 2024](http://pos.it/conf)!
+These are the materials for a one-day workshop on [MLOps with vetiver](https://vetiver.rstudio.com/) on Monday, 12 Aug at [posit::conf 2024](http://pos.it/conf)!

 Many data scientists understand what goes into training a machine learning or statistical model, but creating a strategy to deploy and maintain that model can be daunting.
 In this workshop, learn what MLOps (machine learning operations) is, what principles can be used to create a practical MLOps strategy, and what kinds of tasks and components are involved.
 We’ll use vetiver, a framework for MLOps tasks in Python and R, to version, deploy, and monitor the models you have trained and want to deploy and maintain in production reliably and efficiently.